qooxdoo/qooxdoo/documentation/manual/source/pages/development/simulator.rst

 Starting the Selenium server
 ----------------------------

-The Selenium server must be started with the *-userExtensions* command line option pointing to the qooxdoo user extenions for Selenium mentioned above:
+The Selenium server must be started with the *-userExtensions* command line option pointing to the qooxdoo user extensions for Selenium mentioned above:

 ::